-9.4 Certification of Exemption
+14.4 Certification of Exemption

-The SBF Program activity encompassed in the fifty thousand-dollar (\$50,000) Recovery Grants and the Recovery and Expansion Loans pertaining the provision of working capital for technical assistance and the purchase of moveable equipment has been determined to have a level of environmental review of EXEMPT in accordance with 24 C.F.R. § 58.34 (a).
+The SBF Program activity encompassed in the fifty thousand-dollar (\$50,000) Recovery Grants pertaining the provision of working capital and the purchase of moveable equipment has been determined to have a level of environmental review of EXEMPT in accordance with 24 C.F.R. § 58.34 (a).
 Except for the applicable requirements of 24 C.F.R. § 58.6 (addressed below), the PRDOH does not have to undertake any environmental review, consultation or other action under NEPA and the other provisions of law or authorities in 24 C.F.R. § 58.5 for the activities associated with the aforementioned SBF Program activities.

-Technical assistance activities and the purchase of moveable equipment under the SBF Program have been approved by PRDOH's Certifying Officer as exempt activity per 24 C.F.R. § 58.34, as accredited in the Certificate of Exemption for HUD Funded Projects signed on April 25, 2019 and resides in the project file.
+The purchase of moveable equipment under the SBF Program have been approved by PRDOH's Certifying Officer as exempt activity per 24 C.F.R. § 58.34, as accredited in the Certificate of Exemption for HUD Funded Projects signed on April 25, 2019 and resides in the project file.